MapsPeople/docs/collections/_web/v3/guides/google_analytics.md

 ## Overview

 In this, we will take a look at Google Analytics.
-Google Analytics is a free tools that gives you the opportunity to analyze data to get a deeper understanding of your customers and how they use your app.
+Google Analytics is a free tool that gives you the opportunity to analyze data to get a deeper understanding of your customers and how they use your app.
+An example could be to figure out which places is hardest to find on your venue or what users typically search for when looking for a location.

 ### Get started